Get an annual point bonus that practically pays for the card.

 Redeem points for flights, hotel stays, car rentals, merchandise, experiences, gift cards and more.

 Anniversary point bonus: 6,000 points.

-According to our January 2019 valuation, this bonus is worth $640.
+According to our valuation at the time of writing, this bonus is worth $640.
 It could pay for your annual fee a few times over.